stonerlab/PIQSD-SingleSpinAnisotropy/README.md

 ## Computational Environment

-All calculations were performed on a MacBook Pro (Quad-Core Intel Core i5 2GHz, 16GB RAM, Model Identifier: MacBookPro16,2) running macOS version 11.7.4 (Big Sur).
+All calculations were performed on a Mac Studio (Apple M2 Ultra, 64GB RAM, Model Identifier: Mac14,14) running macOS version 14.4.1 (Sonoma).
 Python and associated packages were installed using conda.
 The installed package versions were:

- - python=3.10
+ - python=3.10.12
  - matplotlib=3.6.2
- - numba=0.56.4
+ - numba=0.59.0
  - numpy=1.23.5
  - scipy=1.9.3
- - sympy=1.11.1
+ - sympy=1.12.1rc1

 The conda environment can be recreated using the `environment.yml` file on .